Apple Inc.: Charity

-Apple is a partner of (PRODUCT)RED, a fundraising campaign for AIDS charity.
+Apple is a partner of Product Red, a fundraising campaign for AIDS charity.
 In November 2014, Apple arranged for all App Store revenue in a two-week period to go to the fundraiser, generating more than US$20 million, and in March 2017, it released an iPhone 7 with a red color finish.
+As of 2021, Apple has donated over $250 million to Product Red.

 Apple contributes financially to fundraisers in times of natural disasters.
-In November 2012, it donated $2.5 million to the American Red Cross to aid relief efforts after Hurricane Sandy, and in 2017 it donated $5 million to relief efforts for both Hurricane Irma and Hurricane Harvey, as well as for the 2017 Central Mexico earthquake.
-The company has also used its iTunes platform to encourage donations in the wake of environmental disasters and humanitarian crises, such as the 2010 Haiti earthquake, the 2011 Japan earthquake, Typhoon Haiyan in the Philippines in November 2013, and the 2015 European migrant crisis.
+In November 2012, it donated $2.5 million to the American Red Cross to aid relief efforts after Hurricane Sandy, and in 2017 it donated $5 million to relief efforts for both Hurricane Irma and Hurricane Harvey, and for the 2017 Central Mexico earthquake.
+The company has used its iTunes platform to encourage donations in the wake of environmental disasters and humanitarian crises, such as the 2010 Haiti earthquake, the 2011 Japan earthquake, Typhoon Haiyan in the Philippines in November 2013, and the 2015 European migrant crisis.
 Apple emphasizes that it does not incur any processing or other fees for iTunes donations, sending 100% of the payments directly to relief efforts, though it also acknowledges that the Red Cross does not receive any personal information on the users donating and that the payments may not be tax deductible.

-On April 14, 2016, Apple and the World Wide Fund for Nature (WWF) announced that they have engaged in a partnership to, "help protect life on our planet."
+On April 14, 2016, Apple and the World Wide Fund for Nature (WWF) announced that they have engaged in a partnership to, "help protect life on our planet".
 Apple released a special page in the iTunes App Store, Apps for Earth.
 In the arrangement, Apple has committed that through April 24, WWF will receive 100% of the proceeds from the applications participating in the App Store via both the purchases of any paid apps and the In-App Purchases.
 Apple and WWF's Apps for Earth campaign raised more than $8 million in total proceeds to support WWF's conservation work.
 WWF announced the results at WWDC 2016 in San Francisco.

 During the COVID-19 pandemic, Apple's CEO Cook announced that the company will be donating "millions" of masks to health workers in the United States and Europe.

-On January 13, 2021, Apple announced a $100 million "Racial Equity and Justice Initiative" to help combat institutional racism worldwide.
+On January 13, 2021, Apple announced a $100-million Racial Equity and Justice Initiative to help combat institutional racism worldwide after the 2020 murder of George Floyd.
+In June 2023, Apple announced doubling this and then distributed more than $200 million to support organizations focused on education, economic growth, and criminal justice.
+Half is philanthropic grants and half is centered on equity.

 Environment

 Apple Energy

-Apple Energy, LLC is a wholly-owned subsidiary of Apple Inc. that sells solar energy.
+Apple Energy, LLC is a wholly owned subsidiary of Apple that sells solar energy.
 As of 6 June 2016, Apple's solar farms in California and Nevada have been declared to provide 217.9 megawatts of solar generation capacity.
-In addition to the company's solar energy production, Apple has received regulatory approval to construct a landfill gas energy plant in North Carolina.
-Apple will use the methane emissions to generate electricity.
-Apple's North Carolina data center is already powered entirely with energy from renewable sources.
+Apple has received regulatory approval to construct a landfill gas energy plant in North Carolina to use the methane emissions to generate electricity.
+Apple's North Carolina data center is already powered entirely by renewable sources.